This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - How do I choose a good portobello mushroom?
 A fresh mushroom should be firm and have a pleasant smell.
 Inspect them carefully before purchasing.
 If they are slimy, have dark spots, or the gills are wrinkled, stay away!

 How to Properly Store Portobello Mushrooms:

 To store your fresh mushrooms until you are ready to grill them, start by removing any packaging from the mushrooms.
-Then, place them either in a paper bag or on a tray and cover with a paper towel.
-If storing in a ziploc bag, leave the bag open.
+Then, place them either in a paper bag or on a tray and cover them with a paper towel.
+If storing in a zip loc bag, leave the bag open.
 The key is you want to avoid the mushrooms getting too much moisture in a sealed container.
-Do not freeze fresh mushrooms, and use within a week of purchasing.
+Do not freeze fresh mushrooms, and use them within a week of purchasing.